chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 Yeah, yeah, another boygenius release, I know.
 But it's also great.
-At first, I was not as impressed as I was with the record, but it really grew on me after a while.
+At first, I was not as impressed as I was with "the record", but it really grew on me after a while.

 ## Carly Rae Jepsen - The Loveliest Time ([Discogs](https://www.discogs.com/master/3184269-Carly-Rae-Jepsen-The-Loveliest-Time))